Efficient Modeling of Spatial Extremes over Large Geographical Domains: Bayesian inference

 Consider time-independent copies $\mathcal{Y} = \{Y_t(\bm{s}); \bm{s} \in \mathcal{S}, t=1,\ldots,T \}$ of the full model $Y(\bm s)$ in \eqref{full_model}.
 To each process $Y_t(\cdot)$, $t=1,\ldots,T$, corresponds independent and identically distributed replicates of the core process $X_t(\cdot)=R_t(\cdot)W_t(\cdot)$, with $R_t(\cdot)$ characterized by a collection of independent random effects $\bm{R}^*_t=[R_{1;t}^*,\ldots,R_{K;t}^*]'$, and $W_t(\cdot)$ constructed from independent GMRF replicates $\bm{\varepsilon}^*_{t}=[\varepsilon_{1;t},\ldots,\varepsilon_{N^*;t}]'$ and nugget terms $\bm{\eta}_t=[\eta_{1;t},\ldots,\eta_{N;t}]'$, which we need to infer together with the (time-invariant) hyperparameters.

 We draw posterior inference about the hyperparameters and random effects using Markov chain Monte Carlo (MCMC) sampling, and we now give more details about our choice of priors and the proposed Bayesian inference procedure.
 Recall that in our application, the SPDE mesh is fixed to the one displayed in Figure~\ref{spde_approximation}, and we select different numbers of basis functions, namely $K = 3^2$, $4^2$, $5^2$, and $6^2$, while setting knots according to the maximum-minimum ordering with $\mathcal{S}^{*(c)} \subset \mathcal{S}$ with $c=0.05$ (see Section~\ref{r_construction}).
 Here we focus on the case where $\beta=0$ in \eqref{distr_r} with extremal range $\phi < \phi_{\max}$ in \eqref{basis_wendland} as this induces short-range AD and long-range AI.
-The Supplementary Material contains some results for $\beta>0$.